 A named duty DSL is on call during holidays if a DLS is not on site.
 The duty rota is agreed this information is also shared with any staff who might be undertaking home visits or community-based interventions with children and young people.
+This information is shared with the safeguarding governor and CYPDS leads.

-The designated safeguarding lead (and their deputy) will:
+The designated safeguarding lead (and their deputies) will: